 Boom!
 2,600 reproductions in less than 48hs.
 Our server collapsed.

-The boom, in case you didn’t notice, was the sound of my jaw hitting the floor.
+That “boom”, in case you are wondering, was the sound of my jaw hitting the floor.

 Quickly, I threw myself on top of the computer and clumsily uploaded the audio version to the magazine’s website and to my Soundcloud account, then waited, patiently.

-A few weeks later, between the private link, the Soundcloud and the Free Bundle’s website, “Mr. Graham Smith, The Most Remarkable Man Who Ever Was” had been officially reproduced over 3,400 times by Sci-Fi & Fantasy fans from everywhere on the planet.
+A few weeks later, between the private link, the Soundcloud, and Free Bundle Magazine’s website, “Mr. Graham Smith, The Most Remarkable Man Who Ever Was” had been officially reproduced over 3,400 times by Sci-Fi & Fantasy fans from everywhere on the planet.

 Ireland, US, UK, France, Spain, Brazil, Canada, even China!

-A fairly juicy percentage of those told their friends about the Free Bundle, who in turn ended up subscribing and even buying my latest book from my personal web site (no idea how they got there).
+A fairly juicy percentage of those told their friends about Free Bundle Magazine, who in turn ended up subscribing and even buying my latest book from my personal web site (no idea how they got there).

 Sure, short stories might not get you a new car, but over time, they add to your resume (and help people discover your writing).

 What’s that?
-You don’t know where to publish your short story?
+You are wondering where to publish your short story?

 Worry not.
 Here’s a complete list of the best markets.
 I call it…